VMNH staff news

 Be sure to check out this list periodically for updates related to the VMNH staff, including new staff hires, scientific projects and publications, board and committee service, professional achievements, and awards.

-Jonathan Martin was appointed Budget & Finance Manager for the Virginia Museum of Natural History.
+Jonathan Martin was appointed Chief Financial Officer for the Virginia Museum of Natural History.
 Martin earned an MBA from Appalachian State University and a bachelor's degree in management from Radford University.
 He recently served as Operations Manager at Solid Stone.

 Curator of Archaeology accepted as member of the Register of Professional Archaeologists